asararatnakar/chaincode_sample/README.md

 ## How do I create my own channel and join the peers of my interest

-These commands are already part of the **script.sh**, below commands are for your reference
+These commands are already part of the **single_channel.sh**, below commands are for your reference

 ####Anchor peer
 Change PEER IP , PORT and Signed certificate (cert info will be available under  **_crypto/peer1/signcerts/peer1Signer.pem_** for peer1)